creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-20-Multi-Modal_VAE_for_normative_modelling.md

 * Authors propose a generalised Product-of-Experts (gPoE) by adding a weight to each modility and each latent dimension.
 They also use the Mixture of Expert (MoE) model and compare it with other methods.

-* Finally to exploit this joint latent space, they developp a deviation metric from the latent space instead of the feature space.
+* Finally, to exploit this joint latent space, they develop a deviation metric from the latent space instead of the feature space.

 &nbsp;